 When to see a doctor

-See your doctor if you detect any pain, swelling or lumps in your testicles or groin area, especially if these signs and symptoms last longer than two weeks.
+See your health care provider if you detect any symptoms that last longer than two weeks.
+These include pain, swelling or lumps in your testicles or groin area.

 Factors that may increase your risk of testicular cancer include:

-An undescended testicle (cryptorchidism).
-The testes form in the abdominal area during fetal development and usually descend into the scrotum before birth.
-Men who have a testicle that never descended are at greater risk of testicular cancer than are men whose testicles descended normally.
-The risk remains elevated even if the testicle has been surgically relocated to the scrotum.
+- Having an undescended testicle, which is called cryptorchidism.
+The testes form in the belly during fetal development.
+They typically descend into the scrotum before birth.
+If you have a testicle that never descended, your risk of testicular cancer is higher.
+The risk is increased even if you've had surgery to move the testicle to the scrotum.

-- Race.
-Testicular cancer is more common in white men than in black men.
+- Being white.
+Testicular cancer is most common in white people.

 Determining the type of cancer